Did you know that 1 in 3 Americans have an astigmatism?

 There are two variations of astigmatism.
 Corneal astigmatism happens when the shape of the cornea is distorted.
 Similarly lenticular astigmatism happens when the shape of the lens is distorted.
 In both cases, objects both near and far appear blurry and distorted.

 Common symptoms of this condition include blurred vision, eye discomfort and headaches.
-Astigmatism can be diagnosed during a comprehensive eye exam.
+Astigmatism can be diagnosed during a vision care exam.
 Upon diagnosis, your eye care provider will be able to determine what type of lenses are needed to correct your vision.
 In more severe cases, refractive surgery is an option, which will permanently correct your astigmatism.

 To detect and treat astigmatism, it’s important to have regular eye exams and keep an eye on your vision health.